-Northern Trust Corporation (the "Corporation") is a financial holding company that is a leading provider of wealth management, asset servicing, asset management, and banking solutions for corporations, institutions, families and individuals.
+Northern Trust Corporation (the "Corporation") is a financial holding company that is a leading provider of wealth management, asset servicing, asset management, and banking solutions to corporations, institutions, families and individuals.
 The Corporation focuses on managing and servicing client assets through its two client-focused reporting segments: Corporate & Institutional Services and Wealth Management.
-Asset management and related services are provided to Corporate & Institutional Services and Wealth Management clients primarily by the Asset Management business.
+Asset management and related services are provided to Corporate & Institutional Services and Wealth Management.
+Asset management clients primarily by the Asset Management business.
 The Corporation conducts business through various U.S. and non-U.S. subsidiaries, including through its principal subsidiary, The Northern Trust Company.
-At December 31, 2018, the Corporation had consolidated total assets of \$132.2 billion and stockholders' equity of \$10.5 billion.
+At December 31, 2019, the Corporation had consolidated total assets of \$136.8 billion and stockholders' equity of \$11.1 billion.

-US Liquidity Coverage Ratio
+U.S. Liquidity Coverage Ratio